Skip to main content Skip to secondary navigation

 Low gradient

-• Emissions from exploratory wells
+• Methane leakage, venting, and flaring from exploratory wells

 Environmental Impact: High